sagemathinc/cocalc/notes/april2014.md

---> - [ ] migrate all projects again; update quota information using du script.
+- [ ] migrate all projects again; update quota information using du script.

---> - [ ] when opening a new project just place randomly -- no use of consistent hashing.
+- [ ] display snaphot times as local time (and timeago if not too slow)

-- [ ] make it so move is never automatic but prompted
+- [ ] move/copy/delete/download

-- [ ] UI -- display current project state clearly somewhere
+- [ ] UI -- display current project state clearly somewhere (and make it so move is never automatic but prompted)

-- [ ] optimize file listing display
+- [x] optimize file listing display
+- [x] when opening a new project just place randomly -- no use of consistent hashing.

 BEFORE SWITCH: